sakerhetspolisen/MisuriSpeed/README.md

 ## We need you to test our model! ✨
 We need to compile a study of how our calculations differ across a large number of users.
 The more users, the more different user agents and lengths of the user.

+### Requirements
+- You need a smartphone running Android 10 or later, you can check your Android version using [this](https://whatismyandroidversion.com/) tool
+- You need to be between 14 and 25 years old
+- You need to be able to walk straight for approx. 50 meters

 ### Instructions to take part of our application:

 1. Allow APK download on your Android phone 📱
-2. Download the APK-file [here](https://drive.google.com/file/d/1ac-M4Kj1HyokJXLWBxfWNxbEmly4I52c/view?usp=sharing) (takes you to an APK file in Google Drive) 📂
+2. Download the pre-release version of our Android-app via [this](https://github.com/sakerhetspolisen/MisuriSpeed/releases/tag/1.0) link or in the "Release" part of this repo. 📂
 3. Go to a place where you can walk around 50 meters in a straight line 🚶‍♂️
 4. Lock the screen rotation on your mobile and set up the sound so you can hear notifications 🔔
 5. Open the app and approve movement permissions ✔
 6. Click on "Start measuring your height" and accept location permissions ✔
 7. Put your mobile phone either in your pocket or in your hand and start walking straight.
 NOTE: Do not turn off the screen while walking
 8. When the phone makes a ringing sound, stop walking
-9. Take a screenshot of the screen and send it along with your actual length to [karl@seller.green](mailto:karl@seller.green)
+9. Take a screenshot of the screen and send it along with your actual height to [karl@seller.green](mailto:karl@seller.green)
 10. Delete the app on your phone
 11. If possible, repeat steps 2-9 four more times.
 The more measurement values we get, the better our theory is supported!